taniaortiz0/Active-Directory-Home-Lab/README.md

 # Active Directory Home Lab (In-Progress)

-● Configured Windows Server 2022 as my Domain Controller (DC) and attached Windows 11 VM to domain.
+# Editing this ● Configured Windows Server 2022 as my Domain Controller (DC) and attached Windows 11 VM to domain.
 ● Created domain users, organizational units, and groups using Active Directory (AD) and assigned folders/permissions.
 ● Implementation and Management of Group Policy Objects along with maintenance on Windows DNS and DHCP services.
-● Automated tasks using PowerShell for the creation of AD users with its parameters and resetting AD passwords.
+● Automated tasks using PowerShell for the creation of AD users with its parameters and resetting AD passwords. #

 ![Windows Server 2022](https://github.com/user-attachments/assets/686d0760-915e-4029-ac08-00b2123c08e6)